0

 Cycle syncing: Working with your Hormones

-There are things you can do all month long to support your hormones while they support you.
-Getting your body moving, eating a hormone-friendly, balanced diet, and looking after yourself – whatever that looks like for you – are essential.
-And they all go hand in hand with the extra boost you get from Estrogen peaking during your cycle.
+There are things you can do throughout the month to support your hormones while they support you.
+Getting your body moving, eating a hormone-friendly, balanced diet, and looking after yourself—whatever that looks like for you—are all essential.
+These practices go hand in hand with the extra boost you get from Estrogen peaking during your cycle, especially when combined with a cycle syncing diet.

 It’s well past time we started making this monthly rollercoaster ride work for us.
 Here’s to harnessing the power of Estrogen!